-If you’ve ever gone to a convention where artists are available for commissioning, such as the upcoming Texas Furry Fiesta, you might be wondering how you can:
+If you’ve ever gone to a convention where artists are available for commissioning, you might be wondering how you can:

 - Have the best chance of getting to all the artists you want to before their spaces run out.

 - How to make sure your artist knows precisely what you want and has the right tools to keep in contact with you

 - Help your artist get your commission done faster, and make their life easy

 I’m going to share some tips on how you can do all of these things, and some tools to help you get organized.